tomnitschke/gristwidgets/documentize/README.md

 * "Filename": "Text" or "Choice" type column defining the name of the output file.
 Should include the ".docx" extension.
 If you don't map this column, a random name will be generated.
 * "Source Type": "Text"/"Choice" column specifying whether the input is HMTL or Markdown.
 Correspondingly, allowable values are: "html", "markdown".
 Any illegal value will be interpreted as "html".
 * "Preview Enabled?": "Bool" column defining whether to show a document preview to the user (which is the default).
 If this is false, users will only see a status message and the "Process!" button on the widget.
-* "Custom Config": "Any" column providing custom configuration for the Googoose library.
+* "Custom Config for Googoose": "Any" column providing custom configuration for the Googoose library.
 Must be provided as a dictionary like '{ optionName: optionValue }'.
 See https://github.com/aadel112/googoose?tab=readme-ov-file#options for more information.
+* "Custom Config for html2pdf": As above, but for the html2pdf library.
+* "Output Format": "Text" or "Choice" type column defining the output file format.
+Allowed values are "docx" or "pdf".
+If this is empty or not mapped, users will be able to select which format they want.

 ## Inserting Images from Attachments
 The widget supports inserting images from external URLs as well as from your Grist attachments.
 For the latter, just provide `attachment:n` instead of a URL for the image, where "n" is a valid attachment ID.
 See [here](https://github.com/tomnitschke/gristwidgets/blob/main/viewerjs/README.md) for examples of how to obtain one.